awsdocs/amazon-vpc-user-guide/doc_source/VPC_ACLs.md

 ## Network ACL Basics<a name="ACLs"></a>

 The following are the basic things that you need to know about network ACLs:
 + Your VPC automatically comes with a modifiable default network ACL\.
 By default, it allows all inbound and outbound IPv4 traffic and, if applicable, IPv6 traffic\.
 + You can create a custom network ACL and associate it with a subnet\.
 By default, each custom network ACL denies all inbound and outbound traffic until you add rules\.
 + Each subnet in your VPC must be associated with a network ACL\.
 If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL\.
 + You can associate a network ACL with multiple subnets; however, a subnet can be associated with only one network ACL at a time\.
 When you associate a network ACL with a subnet, the previous association is removed\.
 + A network ACL contains a numbered list of rules that we evaluate in order, starting with the lowest numbered rule, to determine whether traffic is allowed in or out of any subnet associated with the network ACL\.
 The highest number that you can use for a rule is 32766\.
-We recommend that you start by creating rules with rule numbers that are multiples of 100, so that you can insert new rules where you need to later on\.
+We recommend that you start by creating rules in increments \(for example, increments of 10 or 100\) so that you can insert new rules where you need to later on\.
 + A network ACL has separate inbound and outbound rules, and each rule can either allow or deny traffic\.
 + Network ACLs are stateless; responses to allowed inbound traffic are subject to the rules for outbound traffic \(and vice versa\)\.

 For more information about the number of network ACLs you can create, see [Amazon VPC Limits](VPC_Appendix_Limits.md)\.